-We have a number of people ask what they need to do to become a candidate.
+Interested in what it takes to run for office?
 This summary is meant to serve as a brief guide for potential candidates.

-To be placed on the ballot, you have to pick up a petition at the Wilson County Election Commission office located at 203 E. Main Street, Lebanon, TN 37087.
+To be placed on the ballot, you have to pick up a petition at the Wilson County Election Commission office located at 230 E. Gay Street, Lebanon, TN 37087.
 You must get 25 registered voters from the jurisdiction you are running in to sign the petition.
 The commission can only count registered voters who list the address we have on file.
 The petitions must be returned to the Election Commission office by the qualifying deadline.
 The candidate does not have to return it personally.
-It is acceptable to mail it or have someone else drop it off.
-The Election Commission does need the original petition so faxes or emails will not be accepted.
+The Election Commission does need the original petition - faxes or emails will not be accepted.

 You must file an Appointment of Treasurer for each election cycle.
 If you are running for re-election, or if you ran last time, a new Appointment of Treasurer needs to be filed.
 You can transfer the money over but you have to file a new form for each election.

-Keep in mind one important change in the Campaign Finance Laws.
-It is now against the law to make donations in cash that in the aggregate exceed fifty dollars ($50).
+Candidates may not accept donations in cash that in the aggregate exceed fifty dollars ($50).
 (T.C.A. §2-10-311).
 The contribution limits in section 2-10-302 still apply.
-For local candidates, the maximum aggregate contribution is one thousand, five-hundred dollars ($1,500).
+For local candidates, the maximum aggregate contribution for each election is one thousand six hundred dollars ($1,600).

-The State Registry of Election Finance (615-741-7959) or https://www.tn.gov/tref/ has jurisdiction over election finance issues.
-The Wilson County Election Commission merely files the reports and makes them available to the public.
-The state office can answer any question you have about financial reports or requirements.
+The State Registry of Election Finance (615-741-7959) has jurisdiction over election finance issues.
+The Wilson County Election Commission files the reports and makes them available to the public.
+The Tennessee State Registry of Election Finance can answer any question you have about financial reports or requirements.

 Once a candidate files an Appointment of Treasurer, the candidate is required to file periodic disclosure reports.
 The reports are to be filed quarterly during the election year and semi-annually in either the year(s) before or after.
 Additionally, a report is due 10 days before any election.
 Our office will notify you by mail of any forms due under this statute.

-Here are some websites that might be helpful:
+Here are some additional websites that might be helpful: